 About an hour outside of Philadelphia is the spectacular Longwood Gardens.
 With more than a thousand acres of formal and naturalistic flowers and greenery, it doesn’t matter what season you’re visiting in as there’s always a cacophony of colors and fragrances coming from the various themed gardens.
 Take a walk through Peirce’s Park, admire the miniature trees in the Bonsai Display, or stop for a laze on the lawns of the Cow Lot Meadow.

 Whether it’s DC’s wealth of free museums, its amazing Ethiopian food, or its iconic monuments, you’ll find no shortage of ways to keep busy in the nation’s capital.
-You’ll want to spend at least a few days here to get the full experience before the final leg of your trip.
+You’ll want to spend at least a few days here.